Cghlewis/crystal_site/content/blog/survey_data/index.markdown

 ### Wrapping it up

-I hope some or all of the tips above can help you build your survey instruments, or at least get you started in thinking about the many steps that go into creating a survey that exports quality data.
-In addition to all the things we’ve covered above, there is actually so much more to consider such as:
+I hope some or all of the tips above can help you build your survey instruments, or at least get you started in thinking about the many steps that go into creating a survey that exports analysis-ready data.

--   How do you want missing data to be exported?
-Qualtrics provides several options and you need to consider the implications of the various options
--   How will you protect the confidentiality and/or anonymity of your data?
--   Are you collecting all the identifiers you need to be able to link your data across other sources?

 I recognize that each survey is different, each project is different, and each user’s needs are different.
-But I think ultimately what I want to emphasize here is, take the time to think through what matters for your project, your data, and your analyses and make sure to account for as much of this as possible in your instrument before you collect data so that you end up with usable and reliable data.
+But ultimately what I want to emphasize here is, take the time to thoughtfully plan and test your survey before you collect data so that you end up with usable and reliable data.
 If changes are made to your survey at any point after data collection has started, make sure to account for and track those changes in your data dictionary.

 Last, J-Pal has put together a very thorough [document](https://www.povertyactionlab.org/resource/survey-programming) on survey design if you would like to learn more.
-This resource also includes a survey platform comparison table that can be helpful in deciding which platform best meets your projects needs.
+This resource also includes a survey platform comparison table (Table1) that can be helpful in deciding which platform best meets your projects needs.

 <center>
 <iframe src="https://giphy.com/embed/3oeSAz6FqXCKuNFX6o" width="480" height="208" frameBorder="0" class="giphy-embed" allowFullScreen>